 - To report reactions to medications or problems with products.

 - To notify people of recalls of products they may be using.

 - To notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition.

 - To notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect, or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

-Lawsuits and Disputes.
+- Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may be required to disclose medical information about you in response to a subpoena or court order.
+We may ask our lawyer(s) to review your medical information to assist us in legal matters involving your health care and privacy matters.
 We may also disclose medical information about you to someone else involved in the lawsuit in response to a subpoena, discovery request, or other lawful process.

 - In response to a court order, subpoena, warrant, summons, or similar process;

 - To identify or locate a suspect, fugitive, material witness, or missing person;

 - About the victim of a crime if, under certain limited circumstances, we are unable to obtain the person’s agreement;

 - About a death we believe may be the result of criminal conduct;